What is Shopify dropshipping?

 - Next, once you have the money, you pay the supplier and tell them to fulfill the order for you (2).

 - The supplier handles the fulfillment all by themselves without you ever touching the product – it goes straight from the supplier to the customer (3).
-So, essentially, your only job is to run your website and work on marketing.
+So, essentially, your only job is to run your ecommerce site and work on marketing.

 We like Shopify as an ecommerce platform because of its affordability and the “everything in one place” interface.
 You receive access to beautiful design tools, thousands of apps, and payment processing settings that help you secure your transactions and expedite the checkout process.
 It's also one of the best platforms for creating a dropshipping business.